 University of Exeter

-Bioarchaeology is an exciting and fast-advancing field which combines archaeology with branches of the natural sciences to study key topics such as past health and well-being, diet, ecology, subsistence strategies and environmental impacts.
+Bioarchaeology is an exciting and fast-advancing field that combines archaeology with branches of the natural sciences to study key topics such as past health and well-being, diet, ecology, subsistence strategies, and environmental impacts.
 Our MSc in Bioarchaeology aims to develop a broad understanding of these issues through the study of human remains.
-Students on this programme will also have the opportunity to study animal remains, as well as floral and faunal evidence depending which pathway they choose to follow.
+Students on this programme will also have the opportunity to study animal remains, as well as floral and faunal evidence depending on which pathway they choose to follow.